-Unit Code: DP1001S
+Unit code: DP1001S

-Unit Level: Undergraduate Level 1
+Unit level: Undergraduate Level 1

-Unit Discipline: Pastoral Theology and Ministry Studies
+Unit discipline: Pastoral Theology and Ministry Studies

-Proposing College: Stirling Theological CollegeShow when this Unit is running
+Proposing College: Stirling CollegeShow when this unit is running

 Demonstrate integration of experience, listening-skills development and theological reflection as the foundational elements of reflective practice that embodies safe, sustainable and professionally-responsive care.

-Identify and describe biblical and theological themes and motifs which inform and complement their spiritual/pastoral identity and practice.
+Describe theological themes and motifs which inform and complement their spiritual/pastoral identity and practice.